Whispers: The Voices of Paranoia: Whispers

 Miss Lillian is an elderly lady with a common fear of the dentist.
 However, her fear has spiraled into paranoia that causes her to believe that the dentist has implanted little devices into her teeth, giving her the symptom of "whispering teeth" when she visits the dentist.
 She keeps a collection of birds in her home so that whoever if listening through the devices cannot hear her conversations.
 When Siegel gets to know her, he learns that she has trouble hearing.
 He decides to have her hearing checked, and when she comes back with a hearing aid, he decides it is time for her to face her fear.
 When she visits the dentist and is put under the nitrous oxide, she no longer hears the whispers.
 The paranoia mixed with bad hearing and nitrous oxide was the cause of the alleged "whispers", and by exposing that, Siegel was able to help Miss Lillian return to a normal life.

 There are thirteen chapters of these stories, each about a different person with a different story of their journey with paranoia and Siegel.

 Allusions

 Siegel includes a lot of allusions in the narrative in order to truly describe the feelings of not only his subjects, but the feelings of he himself as well.
-For example, he speaks a lot of composers like Vilvadi and his music in order to discuss his state of mind during his time with his patients.
+For example, he speaks a lot of composers like Vivaldi and his music in order to discuss his state of mind during his time with his patients.